kivymd/KivyMD/README.md

 * Added the ability to scroll through the list and set the list background in class MDDropdownMenu;
 * Added new ready-to-use cards;
 * Added new class MDFileManager for selecting directories and files;
+* Added new class MDProgressLoader for downloads files from the server;

 License
 =======